You might have harbored intentions to become a nurse and be of service to society by working in hospitals and medical care centers.

 You are worried that a felony record or a criminal conviction can stop you from becoming a nurse.

 You can put your concerns to rest as in most cases the law allows a person with a felony conviction to become a nurse under certain conditions.

 It does depend on the type of cases, but in most scenarios, the law has provisions to help convicted felons turn a new leaf.

 The law allows felons to become nurses after certain periods post the completion of their sentences, or if their sentences have been expunged.

 This article will cover all the aspects and provisions about the possibility of becoming a nurse having a conviction or felony record.

 Can you be a nurse with a felony in Texas?

 Yes, it is possible to become a nurse with charges of a felony in Texas but the Texas Board of Nursing has put down some measures for convicted felons who are desirous of becoming a nurse.

-Under the statutes of Texas Administrative Code, if you have a felony record and you want to apply for a license to become a nurse, you will be able to do it after a gap of five years from the date of your sentence completion.
+Under the statutes of the Texas Administrative Code, if you have a felony record and you want to apply for a license to become a nurse, you will be able to do it after a gap of five years from the date of your sentence completion.